 16th European PhD Workshop on Food Engineering and Technology

-The EFCE Section on Food is pleased to announce its 16th European PhD Workshop on Food Engineering and Technology which will take place on 9-10 May 2023 in Copenhagen, Denmark.
+The 16th European PhD Workshop on Food Engineering and Technology took place on 9-10 May 2023 in Copenhagen, Denmark.

 Organised every year, the Workshop is a unique opportunity for your highly qualified PhD students and recently graduated Postdocs to present and discuss their projects and to strengthen their network in academia and industry.